Zovi343/PostIt-API/README.md

 # PostIt-API

 This is an API which I built using Nodejs, Express, MongoDB, Mongose, JSON Web Token.
 I also wrote tests for it with Mocha.
-You can make various CRUD requests on this API, I am actually using it with my another project PostIt-App which you can find also in my repository.
+You can make various requests on this API, I am actually using it with my another project PostIt-App which you can find also in my repository.

 ### Installing